-Cadets are trained in federal, state and local law, firearms, arrest procedures and law enforcement procedures.
+The cadets are trained in federal, state, and local law, firearms, arrest procedures and law enforcement procedures.
 There may also be a physical training and hands-on practice component.
-Applicants for this training must have a high school diploma or equivalent, no felony convictions and no disqualifying misdemeanor convictions.
+Applicants for this training must have a high school diploma or equivalent, no felony convictions, and no disqualifying misdemeanor convictions.
 After completing the training, they must pass the state P.O.S.T. examination before certification is awarded.
 P.O.S.T. certification is generally valid as long as the graduate is working in law enforcement.

-- Earn CPR certification.
-In some states, P.O.S.T. certification requires that candidates also have valid CPR certification.
+When preparing to look for work as a bailiff, interested individuals may also consider earning CPR certification.
+In some cases, P.O.S.T. certification requires that candidates also have valid CPR certification.
 CPR training and certification providers, like the American Red Cross, offer classes to individuals that can be completed in one day.